Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Degenerate limit of high-density matter and non-reciprocity

 The above discussion indicates that degenerate matter under rotation is unstable under small perturbations.
-A small excitation of the vector chemical potential induces huge excitations in the vector and helical chemical potentials, invalidating the linear regime ansatz of this analysis.
+A small excitation of the vector chemical potential induces huge excitations in the axial and helical chemical potentials, invalidating the linear-regime ansatz of this analysis.
 One may question the physical soundness of these results.
-In our companion paper \cite{HVWp2}, we show that in a realistic plasma, the non-conservation of the helicity charge prevents the axial and helical mode amplitudes from growing, leading to perfectly reasonable propagation properties.
+In our companion paper \cite{Morales-Tejera:2024mtx}, we show that in a realistic plasma, the non-conservation of the helicity charge prevents the axial and helical mode amplitudes from growing, leading to perfectly reasonable propagation properties.